Theory and History of Ontology (ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 Prólog de Ricardo Maliandi.
 Traducción de Mateo Damasso y Miguel Angel Mailluquet.

 5. ———.
 1954.
-La Nueva Ontologia.
+La nueva ontologia.
 Buenos Aires: Sudamericana.

 Traducción e introducción de Emilio Estiú.